ktonga/reactive-turtle/README.md

 reactive-turtle
 ===============

-Teach Typesafe Stack (Scala and Akka) to the kids the the funny way
+Teach Typesafe Stack (Scala and Akka) to the kids the funny way

   - Launch the Turtle Graphics in a separate window
   - Command the Turtle from a separate JVM with the Remote Control